stepci/stepci/docs/integration/ava.md

 # Integrating with Ava

+[Ava](https://github.com/avajs/ava) is a JavaScript testing framework that allows developers to easily write and run tests for their code

-Step CI runner can be used directly in JavaScript test tools
+Step CI runner can be used directly in JavaScript testing tools

 ## Preparation